-Selling prices for TiO2, NL's principal product, were generally decreasing during the first quarter of 2002, were generally flat during the second quarter of 2002, were generally increasing during the third and fourth quarters of 2002 and the first quarter of 2003 and were generally flat during the second quarter of 2003.
-NL's TiO2 operations are conducted through its wholly-owned subsidiary Kronos, Inc.
+Selling prices for TiO2, NL's principal product, were generally decreasing during the first quarter of 2002, were generally flat during the second quarter of 2002, were generally increasing during the last half of 2002 and the first quarter of 2003, were generally flat during the second quarter of 2003 and were generally declining during the third quarter of 2003.
+NL's TiO2 operations are conducted through its wholly-owned subsidiary Kronos Worldwide, Inc. (formerly known as Kronos, Inc.).